PHOENIX — The Maricopa County Sheriff’s Office still opposes a federal

 court’s proposal that deputies announce traffic stops to radio dispatchers

 before making contact with the driver.

-Arpaio’s attorneys say the traffic stop call-in proposal could put a deputy’s
+Arpaio’s attorneys insist the traffic stop call-in proposal could put a

-in the case and says he will issue a final order soon after that.
+Judge Murray Snow says he will issue a final order soon.

 A small group of Latinos sued MCSO for violating their constitutional rights.

 In May, Snow found that Arpaio’s office singled out Latinos and deputies